HeCorr/NoRain/README.md

-Cuberite plugin that prevents the weather from getting rainy
+A very simple Cuberite plugin that prevents the weather from getting rainy

 That's... all there is to it. no commands, no permissions.  :)